Roman Imankulov

 The Workflow

 For years, I’ve used tmux and tmuxinator to manage my terminal sessions.
-The idea is simple: every project gets its own tmux session.
+Every project gets its own tmux session.
 When I start working on a project, I cd into it and run txs (an alias for tmuxinator start).
 If the session already exists, it attaches to it.
 If not, it creates a new one based on a .tmuxinator.yml config in the project root.

-When I switch to a different project, I do the same thing: cd and txs.
+Switching projects is the same cd and txs.
 Each project lives in its own session with its own windows and panes.
 Projects I’m not actively working on stay in the background, invisible, creating no mental load.

 On my MacBook’s built-in keyboard and the Magic Keyboard, everything worked fine with tmux.